Skip to main content

 Record expiration (WritePolicy.expiration), or time to live (TTL), is the number of seconds the record will live before being removed by the server.
 Expiration values:

-If enabled, durable delete (WritePolicy.durableDelete) leaves a tombstone when a record is deleted.
+When WritePolicy.durableDelete is true, a record delete leaves a tombstone.
 This prevents deleted records from reappearing after node failures.